iconfu/svg-inject/README.md

 ### Manually

-Include the minified Javascript in the head of your HTML document
+Include the SvgInject javasscript file in the head of your HTML document

-<a href="https://raw.githubusercontent.com/iconfu/svg-inject/master/dist/svg-inject.js" download>Download</a>

 ```html
 <head>